Maintaining Balance

 Brené Brown defines resentfulness in Atlas of the Heart in a way that really resonated with me.

 Resentment is the feeling of frustration, judgment, anger, “better than,” and/or hidden envy related to perceived unfairness or injustice.
 It’s an emotion that we often experience when we fail to set boundaries or ask for what we need, or when expectations let us down because they were based on things we can’t control, like what other people think, what they feel, or how they’re going to react.
-(Brent Brown - Atlas of the Heart)
+(Brene Brown - Atlas of the Heart)

 A calm corner set aside as part of my self care routine.